Well, the Thing Is ...

 On matters of minor importance only the chiefs deliberate, on major affairs, the whole community; but, even where the commons have the decision, the case is carefully considered in advance by the chiefs.
 Except in case of accident or emergency they assembly on fixed days (…) When the mass so decide, they take their seats fully armed.
 Silence is then demanded by the priests, who on that occasion have also the power to enforce obedience.
 Then such hearing is given to the king or chief, as age, rank, military distinction or eloquence can secure; but is rather their prestige as counsellors than their authority that tells.
 If a proposal displeases them, the people roar out their dissent; if they approve, they clash their spears.
 No form of approval can carry more honour than praise expressed by arms.
 (Germania, Tacitus)

-Tacitus did not mention, or did not know, the name of the assembly of the Germanic tribes.
-He used the Roman word concilium.
-Luckily, as said in the introduction of this blog post, Frisians did preserve its name for us.
-In the third century, namely, an auxiliary unit of the Roman Army with Frisian mercenaries was deployed at Hadrian’s Wall in Britannia near fort Vindolanda at the Frisian settlement of Verovicum at Chapel Hill what is called Housesteads today.
-At Housesteads they erected a buff sandstone altar and wrote the following, legendary words (De Kort et al 2023, Mees 2023):
+Tacitus either did not know or chose not to mention the native name for the assemblies of the Germanic tribes.
+Instead, he used the Roman term concilium.
+Fortunately, as noted in the introduction to this blog post, the Frisians themselves preserved the original word for us.
+In the third century, a Roman auxiliary unit of Frisian mercenaries was stationed along Hadrian’s Wall in Britannia, near the fort of Vindolanda at the ancient Frisian settlement of Verovicum, located at Chapel Hill—today known as Housesteads.
+There, the Frisians erected a buff sandstone altar and inscribed upon it these legendary, if still somewhat enigmatic, words (De Kort et al 2023, Mees 2023):

 DEO MARTI THINCSO ET DUABUS ALAISIAGIS BEDE ET FIMMILENE ET N AUG GERM CIVES TUIHANTI VSLM